 Am I Racist Quiz

-A great place to start if you want to be actively anti-racist is with education.
-Try this quiz to see how much you understand about racism.
+If you want to be actively anti-racist, a great place to start is with education.
+Try this ‘how racist am I?’ quiz to see how much you understand about racism.

 As regular readers will know, I like to tackle controversial subjects.
 So I decided to reach out to Malachi.

 I first asked if he would be good enough to read my book review and let me know if I’d made any errors so I could correct them.
 I was delighted that Malachi was prepared to help me – and relieved when he said the review was fine.
 The only feedback he gave in terms of improvement was to provide examples regarding the keywords I mention at the beginning.

 This is in reference to terms people might be searching for to find my posts on Google.
 I told Malachi I would edit the post to add examples as he made a good point – and I’ve simply not got around to it.
 I’m doing keyword research again right now, so this is the perfect opportunity to fix that.